Elton John lends celebrity support to Kevin Spacey at the actor's sexual assault trial

 John, who was wearing yellow tinted glasses, a dark jacket and light blue open-collar shirt, said the actor attended the party once in the early 2000s and arrived after flying to England on a private jet.

-Furnish said Spacey’s appearance was a surprise and he remembered it because it was a big deal.
+Spacey’s appearance was a surprise and memorable because it was a big deal, said Furnish, a filmmaker and John’s manager, who also appeared from Monaco.

-“He was an Oscar-winning actor and there was a lot of buzz and excitement that he was at the ball," said Furnish, who also testified from Monaco.
+“He was an Oscar-winning actor and there was a lot of buzz and excitement that he was at the ball," said Furnish.

 John said the actor spent the night at their house after the event.
 He also confirmed that Spacey bought a Mini Cooper at the auction held that night for the Elton John AIDS Foundation.